observatorium/thanos-rule-syncer/README.md

   -interval uint
     	The interval at which to poll the Observatorium API for updates to rules, given in seconds. (default 60) -observatorium-api-url string
-    	The URL of the Observatorium API from where to fetch the rules.
-This should be the full ULR including the path to the tenant's rules.
+    	The URL of the Observatorium API from which to fetch the rules.
   -observatorium-ca string
     	Path to a file containing the TLS CA against which to verify the Observatorium API.
 If no server CA is specified, the client will use the system certificates.
   -oidc.audience string